TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

          boolean

    Description
          If set, the link will appear *only* if the record is not new (that is, it has a proper UID)

+.. _wizards-configuration-script-script:

+script
+''''''

 .. container:: table-row